RubySteps/21-day-challenge/2_adventures/001/jbrains/11/README.md

 I feel uncomfortable with the design of the graphics widgets, notably how they compose each other by their constructors.
 It encourages the "I know where you live" anti-pattern.
 I suppose that I can avoid the problem by some simple isolation: for example, I can test connecting a Grid Square to the model that represents the color state of a square without necessarily arranging nine Grid Square widgets the way I will in the final product.
 I can just instantiate a Grid Square, connect it to a model, and let that be that.
 Why not?
 The Langton's Ant Walk becomes just one way to arrange these Grid Square widgets.
 Of course!

+I created `try_connecting_grid_square_to_model.rb` to sketch out the relationship between the view and the model, but when I tried to wire things together, I ended up with a little ripple effect of changes, so I stopped and decided to try again tomorrow with a fresh mind.
+Even so, I can now tell the square widget to flip color and it goes round trip to the square model and back to flip the color.
+Is nice!